-- Mad Scientist Dr. Mehendri Solon in Dr Who, "The Brain of Morbius."
+- Mad Scientist Dr. Mehendri Solon in "The Brain of Morbius."
 He combines this with fanatical devotion to the defeated evil Time Lord Morbius—his unholy experiments are to give Morbius a new body.

 - One episode of Get Smart featured a Control agent who developed a formula that turns people older by being applied to their photographs and later kills those people by having their photographs ripped.
 The Chief didn't believe the idea.
 Because of this, the agent decided to sell the formula to Kaos, where he did get a chance to show the formula does work.

 - Doctor Steel: "But alas, I was detained / And they labelled me 'Criminally Insane'." - Lament for a Toy Factory.